aspose-tasks/Aspose.Tasks-API-References/english/python-net/aspose.tasks/weekdaytype/_index.md

 second_title: Aspose.Tasks for Python via .NET API Reference
 description:
 type: docs
-weight: 2770
+weight: 2780
 url: /python-net/aspose.tasks/weekdaytype/
 ---

 ## WeekdayType enumeration

-Represents a weekday of a project in the instance of [RecurringTaskInfo](/tasks/python-net/aspose.tasks/recurringtaskinfo/) class.
+Represents a weekday of a project in the instance of

 ## Members
 | Member name | Description |